-LAKEVILLE, MA (WHDH) - BROCKTON – State Police arrested a 46-year-old Lakeville man who was allegedly using the US Mail to receive packages containing large amounts of marijuana.
+LAKEVILLE, MASS.
+(WHDH) - BROCKTON – State Police arrested a 46-year-old Lakeville man who was allegedly using the US Mail to receive packages containing large amounts of marijuana.

 The 46-year-old, Justin Healy, was arrested Thursday afternoon.